 Positioning

 In telehealth, positioning is about the placement of the camera.
-Practitioners should be placed squarely in the centre of the frame with the camera at eyeline.
-If the camera is too low, the practitioner will appear to be looking down at the client.
+Providers should be placed squarely in the centre of the frame with the camera at the eyeline.
+If the camera is too low, the provider will appear to be looking down at the client or patient.
 If using a built-in laptop camera, raising the height of the laptop may help achieve the right height.
-The camera should be approximately an arms-length away from the practitioner for the best positioning.
+The camera should be approximately an arms-length away from the provider for the best positioning.

 Just Right Too Far Too Close

-The best way to improve your positioning is by practicing with a mirror or the camera application.
-Practitioners can experiment by moving the mirror or camera around until they feel comfortable with the best positioning.
+The best way to improve your positioning is by practising with a mirror or camera application.
+Providers can experiment by moving the mirror or camera around until they feel comfortable with the best positioning.

 “Imagine the screen is the client.
 It is a normal clinical interaction….
 Practicing is key.
-Practicing helps providers to get a feel for the camera”
+Practising helps providers to get a feel for the camera.”

 Telehealth workspaces